orbitjs/orbit/README.md

 Orbit.js is a low level library for keeping data sources coordinated and synchronized.

+## Goals

+* Support any number of different data sources in an application.
+  Standardize access to those sources with common interfaces.

+* Allow for the fulfillment of requests from an application by different sources, including the ability to specify priority and fallback plans.

+* Allow records to simultaneously exist in different states across sources.

+* Coordinate transformations across sources.
+Handle merges automatically where possible but allow for complete custom control.

+* Allow for synchronous and asynchronous requests and transformations.

+* Work with plain JavaScript objects.

+## Dependencies

 Orbit.js has no specific external dependencies, but must be used with a library that implements the [Promises/A+](http://promises-aplus.github.io/promises-spec/)